avosvotes/kade-fullstack/README.md

 Thanks to the database.js functions, make one or more endpoints to communicate the information to the frontend.
 The ID of the connected user is in the token.

-On the frontend side, use react to display the information, that you fetch from the backend, for a user.
+On the frontend side, use react to display the information for a user.
+You have to get them from the backend, and display them in a way that makes sense according to the data you receive.

 __WARNING:__ A citizen must not be able to access the personal data of another one.